zrshishir/currency-conversion-frontend/README.md

 # P2P Wallet (Pay) System
     A Simple app that convert currencies from USD to EUR and vice-versa.

+# Overview:
+    The app goal is to build a simple P2P wallet (Pay) system.

+## Scenario:
+    There are two registered users with a single currency based wallet.
+User A has a USD and user B has a EUR wallet.
+User A can send any amount of money to user B in USD currency.
+This USD amount will be converted to EUR and transferred to user B wallet.
+In the meantime, a confirmation email will be sent to user B.

+    You will find detailed requirements below.
+To be successful you don’t have to follow them strictly.
+Invest reasonable time depending on your free time and don’t worry if you can’t finish it all.
+Focus on the quality of your code, not on the number of tasks.
+Make it readable, expandable and production-ready.
+Make sure you deal with possible errors etc. Please read the requirements and additional requirements carefully.

+    Feel free to ask any questions.
+Write down any significant problems you encountered.
+Let us know how you solved them or how you would tackle them if you had more time.

 ## Tech Specifications
 	- "nodejs": "12"
 	- "npm" : "6"